Top

 • Retirement benefits that you acquired while you were married.

-Putting a value on your marital property is a challenging process, but an experienced attorney can help you find the value of your property.
+Putting a value on your marital property is a challenging process, but an experienced Columbus divorce attorney can help you find the value of your property.

 Separate Property

-Separate, or nonmarital, property is considered to be anything you owned before you got married.
-If your marriage was short and lasted less than five years, any property you and your spouse had before you were married will go back to you after your divorce.
+Separate or nonmarital property is considered to be anything you owned before you got married.
+If your marriage was short and lasted less than five years, any property you and your spouse had before marriage will return to you after your divorce.

 Separate property can include: